MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/netlify/index.md

         run: curl -d '' {{ secrets.NETLIFY_HOOK_URL }}
 ```

+### Notes

-Here we run daily at midnight in UTC time.
+- Here we run daily at midnight in UTC time.
 Which is the same as GMT+00:00.

-We turn the curl request into a _POST_ by supplying an empty data payload with `-d`.
+- We turn the curl request into a _POST_ by supplying an empty data payload with `-d`.

-Customize the schedule expression with [crontab.guru](https://crontab.guru)
+- Customize the schedule expression with [crontab.guru](https://crontab.guru).

 {% endraw %}